microsoft/onnxruntime/docs/performance/tune-performance.md

 ### Performance and Profiling Report

 In both the cases, you will get a JSON file which contains the detailed performance data (threading, latency of each operator, and so on).
-This file is a standard performance tracing file, and to view it in a user friendly way, you can open it by using chrome://tracing:
+This file is a standard performance tracing file, and to view it in a user-friendly way, you can open it by using chrome://tracing:

 1. Open Chrome browser
 2. Type chrome://tracing in the address bar